-This policy provides a range of disciplinary administrative actions that may be taken against the perpetrator of bullying or retaliation in accordance with the existing rules and regulations of the schools.
+This Policy provides a range of disciplinary administrative actions that may be taken against the perpetrator of bullying or retaliation in accordance with the existing rules and regulations of the school and in closed reference to the IRR of the Anti-Bullying Act of 2013 as stated in DepEd Order No. 55, s.
+2013.